InstaZDLL/drupal-install/README.md

 1. **System Update**: The script starts by updating the system's package list and upgrading all installed packages.

-2. **Apache Installation**: The script installs Apache and starts the service.
+2. **Apache Installation**: The script installs Apache2 and starts the service.

 3. **PHP Installation**: The script adds the necessary repositories and installs PHP-8.2 along with necessary extensions.